Veyronity/BreakTheMod/README.md

 List the key features of your mod.
 Use bullet points to make it scannable.
 Optionally, include images or GIFs.

 - WhereIs: It tells you where a player is based on the map api.
-- Nearby: It tellsy ou where players are in the rendered chunks, if they are would be visible on the map ofcourse
+- Nearby: It tellsy ou where players are in the rendered chunks, if they would be visible on the map ofcourse

 ---